six2dez/reconftw/README.md

 Yes! reconFTW can also be easily deployed with Terraform and Ansible to AWS, if you want to know how to do it, you can check the guide [here](Terraform/README.md)

 # ⚙️ Config file:
-> A detailed explaintion of config file can be found here [Configuration file](https://github.com/six2dez/reconftw/wiki/3.-Configuration-file) :book:
+> You can find a detailed explanation of the configuration file [here](https://github.com/six2dez/reconftw/wiki/3.-Configuration-file) :book:

 - Through ```reconftw.cfg``` file the whole execution of the tool can be controlled.
 - Hunters can set various scanning modes, execution preferences, tools, config files, APIs/TOKENS, personalized wordlists and much more.